Correlated reference-assisted variational quantum eigensolver: Theory and computation

 We can see that both UCC and OBMP2 are formulated using a unitary exponential operator $e^{\hat{A}}$ (Eqs~\ref{eq:A_op} and \ref{eq:op1}), implying that one can combine these two naturally.
-Partitioning the whole orbital space into active and inactive spaces, one can decompose excitation operators into internal and external contributions as:
+Partitioning the whole orbital space into active and inactive spaces, one can write the double unitary CC (DCC) ansatz as\cite{bauman2019downfolding}

-Here, the internal (int) defines excitations within active space, and the external (ext) is the remaining excitations involving at least one inactive space orbital.
+Here, the internal (int) defines excitations within the active space, and the external (ext) is the remaining excitations involving at least one inactive space orbital.

 The total energy can be written as: